ML-Memory-Profiling-Group/blog_v2/src/content/note/en/scaling_performance_of_cublas_gemm/scaling_performance_of_cublas_gemms.md

 ![Inference: Scaling with Context Length](time-scaling-t-inference.png)

+For inference, the GPU-time trend with context length is qualitatively similar to training.
+For Batched-GEMM, the compute time increases approximately linearly with T, as expected in the decode setting.
+In contrast, the Iterative version grows sub-linearly, primarily because the smaller GEMM shapes are underutilized at short contexts.
+Concretely, when context length increases from 1K to 128K, the iterative GPU time rises by only about 16x, whereas the batched GPU time increases by roughly 100x.
+Consistent with the training results, for most configurations, increasing context length has minimal impact on Wall Clock time.
+The batched version begins to show visible wall-clock growth only at the extreme end: for the largest model, increasing context length by 128x results in only about a 1.6x increase in wall-clock time.

 ### Key Points
+* Batched implementations closely reflect the workload’s scaling nature—approaching quadratic ($T^2$) in training/prefill and linear ($T$) in inference, whereas Iterative-GEMM often shows artificially sub-linear growth at smaller shapes due to underutilization.
+* Wall-clock time is dominated by fixed overheads for small-to-moderate T, and only starts tracking GPU time at large T and/or large models, with batched showing earlier visibility because its launch overhead is lower.

 ## Impact of increase in Model Size (aka Heads)
 To isolate the impact of model size, the charts below compare the time scaling of the Llama 3.1 70B and 405B models relative to the 8B baseline.
 Since the head dimension is constant across these models ($d_h=128$), this comparison represents the pure cost of increasing the number of attention heads from 32 (8B) to 64 (70B) and finally 128 (405B).